SybertneticsAISolutions/Runa/Docs/README.md

 ## Project Status

-This is Phase 2 of the Runa language implementation, focusing on the parser and transpiler components.
-The language is currently in active development and not ready for production use.
+Runa is currently in active development.
+The language implementation includes both core features and advanced programming paradigms.

 ## Features

+### Core Features
 - Natural language-like syntax
 - Python-like indentation for block structure
 - Transpilation to Python (with more target languages planned)